Current version: 0.20.1, Jul 09, 2017

 IC50 example, which is required as an input.

-Another data set is required for this analysis, which is a genomic feature file (see Data Format and Readers) but it can be replaced by yours.
+lines but in general, you should provide your own genomic feature file (see Data Format and Readers).
 The default data set contains only a small set of genomic features and can be downloaded:

 GenomicFeature example, and adapted to your needs.